cnnickolay/language-learner/README.md

+# IMPORTANT NOTE
+This was my first Scala project so Scala code here is far from perfect and many coding solutions should have been done differently.
+However it was good step towards learning Scala :P

 # Language learner

 The original goal of the project was to facilitate language learning process.
 At the current stage of implementation project allows